astronomical-data-processing/CuRIG/README.md

 # Cuda Radio Interferometer Gridder - cuRIG

 ## Introduction
-CuRIG provides general Cuda version of non-uniform Fourier transform and specified one for radio astronomical imaging.
-We implemented non-uniform Fourier transform to generate dirty images from visibility received by antennas.
-In order to accelerate the imaging process, GPU is involved to reduce the processing time.
-Obvious time speedup can be seen compared with the CPU parallel version.
-And this is our basic version for cuNUFFT and radio astronomical imaging.
-We adopt the ES kernel function for NUFFT and improved W-stacking for imaging.
-HKUST_GZU Group.
+CuRIG is a CUDA-based package for non-uniform Fourier transforms.
+The package refers to the function definitions of Nifty Gridder in order to make the code portability in RASCIL as easy as possible.
+We have implemented two main functions of Nifty Gridder such as ms2dirty and dirty2ms.
+Compared with the CPU parallel version, cuRIG significantly improves the processing performance and can effectively improve the performance of non-uniform FFT in radio astronomical interferometer data processing.

+In the current version, we use ES kernel functions in NUFFT and improved W-stacking in imaging.

+-- HKUST & GZHU Joint Group，2021

 ## Installation